asross/cs205-project/README.md

 distribution itself).
 In this case, we actually have `T∞ = B+1`, since we can take one sample from infinitely many chains after burnin.

-Following this analysis, we can plot speedup, efficiency, and cost graphs for a number of MCMC algorithms on a number of different distributions:
+Following this analysis, we will plot speedup, efficiency, and cost graphs for a number of MCMC algorithms on a number of different distributions:

 * _insert plot here, Tp vs. p_